 Project Review Board

 The Project Review Board (PRB) oversees King County's Information Technology (KCIT) projects.
 Project oversight focuses on promoting project success and protecting the county's investments in IT projects.
 The PRB was established by Ordinance #14155 in July 2001.
-It is chaired by the County Chief Information Officer and includes the Budget Director, the Assistant County Executive, and the Director of the Department of Executive Services.
+It is chaired by the County Chief Information Officer and includes the Budget Director, and the Director of the Department of Executive Services.
 The PRB reviews project status, plans, and progress and approves the release of funding so that projects can continue to completion.
 It advises on risks to project scope, schedule, and budget and provides assistance and support for successful project completions.

 The PRB service includes: